CritCareResearch/CHOKE2.0/README.md

 CHOKE 2.0.rmd was programed in 2023.06.0 Build 421 (RStudio Team, 2020), by Kirsten A. Dalrymple, PhD, CCRC.

+***NOTE: Code runs best chunk by chunk.
+Do not Run All.

 CHOKE folder contains:
 • /CHOKE 2.0.rmd
 • /Data_In